 Processed foods, fast food, and sugary foods all increase your chances of having belly fat.
 While these foods are calorie-dense, they won’t satisfy hunger for long periods of time.
 You’ll have to eat large portions of these to feel satisfied, and overeating leads to excessive weight gain (18).

 Bloating can also be caused by chewing gum, smoking cigarettes, and drinking carbonated beverages.
 These activities may all cause you to swallow excess air.
 Your body then absorbs this excess gas into your bloodstream and distributes it throughout your digestive tract.
+While not harmful to your health, bloating can be uncomfortable.

 Allergies And Intolerances